HeHo3100/Phase_Sensitive_Detection_for_Spectroscopy/README.md

 modulation periods from the beginning are cut of.
 The third textbox lets you type in the desired phase resolution of your Output spectra in °.
 ###### Input needed:
-RawData.txt, ReferenceData.txt of the same size (only if you want to process modulated difference spectra, otherwise press Esc) and time values as a file with the same name as the raw data with the addition of _t ('FilenameOfYourRawData_t.txt') which contains temporal data as acolumn vector.
+RawData.txt, ReferenceData.txt of the same size (only if you want to process modulated difference spectra, otherwise press Esc), time values as a file with the same name as the raw data with the addition of _t ('FilenameOfYourRawData_t.txt') which contains temporal data as acolumn vector, correct 'number of spectra per period' in first textbox
 ###### Output:
 FilenameOfYourRawData_PSD.txt

+#### difference spectra:
+Import two data sets of the same size which contain spectra of your choice and calculate their difference (Spectrum1-Spectrum2)
+###### Input needed:
+RawData.txt, ReferenceData.txt of the same size
+###### Output:
+FilenameOfYourRawData_TRS_Spektrum.txt

 #### peak picking:
 Imports a spectrum of your choice in which you can click on points of your choice in the spectrum to save all chosen